WGLab/PennCNV/docs/user-guide/affy.md

 normalize_affy_geno_cluster.pl batch1.genocluster AxiomGT1.summary.txt -nopower2 -locfile mapfileAX.dat -out batch1_lrr_baf.txt
 ```

+Please note the `-nopower2` argument above.
+The signal intensity values have not been log2 normalized, so the `-nopower2` argument is needed.

 Then follow the PennCNV-Affy workflow.

 ### - Subsetp 1.2 Allele-specific signal extraction from CEL files